 By using the drop down menu on Manage you can access your teachers, classes and students.
 You can also add any new teachers, classes and students in this section too.

 Here you can view all the teachers linked with your school.
-To edit any of their details (e.g. name, email, teacher type or delete them) just click on them in the table and an Edit Teacher pop-up will appear.
+To edit any of their details (e.g. name, email, teacher type or to delete them) just click on them in the table and an Edit Teacher pop-up will appear.
 Be sure to press save for your changes to be made.